Chapel Street …..

 Thomas Flinders didn’t build these cottages in the row that bears his name, but rather lived in one.

 It was generally the case that cottage rows were named after occupants rather than builders.
 The cottages in Flinders’ Yard were the work of Ilkeston builder and mason, Robert Wade, in the last years of the eighteenth century, when he bought the land from James Potter and built three houses on it.
-These were later altered to house four and then five families.
+These were later altered to accommodate four and then five families.

 *Joiner and painter Richard Blake lived close to Kensington in Nottingham Road.